 So is the importance of brand and brand ideals a permanent structural shift in the way we conduct our economic lives, or is it a transitory phenomenon?
 The answer to this question can be found in the very roots of this shift from product to purpose.
 As long as global output expands through technological advances and as long as prosperity reaches a larger number of consumers, brands and brand ideals will not only drive business success but their importance will continue to increase.
 The businesses therefore that will make it their priority to organize around a higher purpose are and will continue to be the leaders of the 21st century.

-Contributed to BSI by: Mario Simon, Managing Director, Americas, Millward Brown Optimor
+Contributed to Branding Strategy Insider by: Mario Simon, Managing Director, Americas, Millward Brown Optimor

 The Blake Project Can Help: The Brand Storytelling Workshop

 Branding Strategy Insider is a service of The Blake Project: A strategic brand consultancy specializing in Brand Research, Brand Strategy, Brand Licensing and Brand Education

 FREE Publications And Resources For Marketers